Short-Term, Expert Trauma Treatment

 PTSD is a treatable mental health condition.
 There are three treatments for PTSD that are “evidence-based,” meaning they are shown by research as effective to treat PTSD.

-All TTP providers are trained in these evidence-based treatments:
+Dr. Kremer is trained in these evidence-based treatments:

 • Cognitive Processing Therapy (CPT) where you learn skills to understand how trauma changed your thoughts and feelings.
 Changing how you think about the trauma can change how you feel.